rust-lang/rust-project-goals/src/2025h1/all-hands.md

 ### The "shiny future" we are working towards

 The immediate goal is a very succesful and productive Rust All-Hands 2025.
-Hopefully, this will be the first step twoards the larger goal of having regular Rust All-Hands again.
+Hopefully, this will be the first step towards the larger goal of having regular Rust All-Hands again.

-We should be able to use the feedback and lessons learned from this event for the next ones.
+We should be able to use the feedback and lessons learned from this event for the next ones, and to figure out what the right frequency would be (yearly or less often).
 Repeating an event tends to be much easier than organising one from scratch.

 ## Design axioms